TMerlini/OrdinalInscriber/README.md

 The application is pre-configured to work with the following defaults:

-- Application runs on port 5000
+- Application runs on port 3500
 - Cache storage limit is set to 5GB
 - Default container path for files is `/ord/data/`
+- Configured to work with Umbrel's Ordinals node (container name: ordinals_ord_1, API port: 4000)

 You can modify these settings in the `docker-compose.yml` file.